Wednesday, December 16, 2020

 THIS IS AN "ENCORE" POST - I ORIGINALLY POSTED THIS ENTRY IN 2009 AND THOUGHT I'D RE-POST IT FOR ANYONE WHO MAY HAVE MISSED IT.

-Christmas is almost here, and I wanted to share some of the foremost holiday monsters with you.
-Only I didn’t want to do so on Christmas itself, as I take the holiday seriously from a spiritual standpoint.
+Christmas is almost here, and as it approaches, I wanted to share some of the foremost holiday monsters with you.

 So in the world of holiday fantasies, a few monsters stand out, and we’ll take a look at them now (with one caveat that should be noted: I know the following are not technically "horror-comedies" but since all contain some humor and give folks warm, fuzzy feelings of nostalgia, I'm being a bit generous in this post).